 Work permits are required for all non-Caymanian citizens and are typically allocated on a two-year basis.
 In order to secure a work permit you will need to be eligible for admission in Cayman (see criteria above) and the firm will need to have satisfied the authorities that they have been unable to source an appropriate candidate locally.
 For most, the permit process tends to be quite straight-forward, but it can take eight to ten weeks and you should remember before resigning that it is possible – if extremely unlikely – that it could be declined.
 Spouses are entitled to live on the island and can apply for a work permit.
 Unmarried partners accompanying a lawyer would need to apply independently.

-Cayman has a plentiful supply of apartments and condominiums and many lawyers will live in modern blocks with sea views, tennis courts and swimming pools.
+Cayman has a plentiful supply of apartments and condominiums, and many lawyers will live in modern blocks with sea views, tennis courts and swimming pools.
 Popular locations are Seven Mile Beach and George Town as both will put you within very easy reach of the office.
-Prices vary but as a guideline you could pay around $2000 per month for a 2 bed apartment and upwards of that in some of the prestigious SMB developments.
+Prices vary depending on the location and can fluctuate according to market demand.
+For an overview of the current rates, get in touch and we will point you in the right direction.
 Whilst few people buy property on arrival, many lawyers have subsequently put down roots on the island and there are no limitations on foreigners acquiring property.

 The Career Path